 What to see in Monteriggioni?
-Come with us to discover the Tuscan village and try to immerse yourself in its medieval atmosphere.
+Come with us discovering the famous walled village in Tuscany and explore its typically medieval atmosphere.

 Would you like to know the real Tuscany?
-Then you have to travel through the streets of its countryside, among piles of hay, vines and poppies to visit some of the suggestive medieval villages, perched on its hills, such as San Gimignano or Monteriggioni.
+Then you have to travel through the streets of its countryside, among piles of hay, vines and poppies to visit some of the most suggestive medieval villages in the world, perched on its green hills.
+Today our journey takes us to Monteriggioni.

-The village of Monteriggioni is a suggestive medieval centre which is part of the famous Sienese Montagnola and has been famous throughout Italy for more than 800 years.
-The morphology of the territory places it as a stronghold visible from miles away through the Via Francigena.
-Visiting Monteriggioni will take you on a journey through time inside one of Italy's hidden gems.
+This village is a suggestive medieval centre which is part of the famous Sienese Montagnola and has been famous throughout Italy for more than 800 years.
+The morphology of the territory places it as a stronghold visible from miles away, especially through the Via Francigena.
+Let's find out what to see in Monteriggioni on a true journey through time inside a hidden gem crowned with towers.

 What to see in Monteriggioni